NishiyaKN/obsidian/600 AI/4 - LLM.md

 - Trained on a lot of data
 - Based on transformer architecture (deep learning)
 	- Allows for effienct processing of text and adaptable attention
+## Base LLM
+- LLMs by itself are trained to predict the next word rather than to performe a task the user wants
+	- This base training gives the LLM a deep understanding of language, grammar, facts and reasoning patterns
+	- If given a input, it will complete the input text rather than doing what the prompt says
+- To a LLM perform tasks, it needs instruction tuning,
+	- Involves fine-tuning a LLM on a varied set of instructions, each paired with a desired output
 ## Model Creation Process
 1. **Data collection**: books, websites, articles, etc
 2. **Pre-processing**: cleaning data to train